- Eligibility criteria

 - You must have suitable accommodation which you intend to live in with your partner (and any dependents)

 - You need to demonstrate that you can speak English to a certain level if you are from a non-English-speaking country

 What is the genuine relationship test?

-The Home Office needs to see evidence of a relationship which is akin to a marriage/civil partnership.
+The Home Office needs to see evidence of a relationship that is akin to a marriage/civil partnership.

 However, there is no set document checklist for Unmarried Partner visa applications.
 The documents and information which you need to provide will depend on the nature of your circumstances.